campbell17/campbell17-v2/journal/draft-untitled.md

 My son hates getting yelled at.
 In the moment, from his perspective, that's _happening to him_.
 But if he executed this strategy, he might feel more in control of whether or not it happens.
 He may choose to keep behaving in a way that illicits the yelling, but at least he'll feel more like he's the one at the controls of his life, so he can flip a switch and turn my yelling off at any time.
 In the moment, from my perspective, the fact that he isn't doing what I ask is _happening to me_.
 But likewise, if I executed this strategy, maybe I realize I haven't done enough to incentivize him to choose an alternative to yelling.
 So we can come up with a plan together to set some boundaries on which we both agree, thus fortifying some common ground.

+In the end, despite it being such an introspective technique, the most powerful aspect of its implementation is perhaps its relationship-building applications.
+It's like a cheat code for personal conflict.
+Because the ability to recognize what's actually happening with our own behavior affords us the ability to _communicate_ that to others, which helps strip back the superficial layers and drill in to the core of the problem.
+And solving the actual problem is group activity, with both parties teaming up not against each other, but against the conflict itself.

+As a result, both participants in the relationship can grow closer and continue to solidify their foundation of trust and understanding.
+This doesn't always lead to agreement,

 <!-- Note: The following paragraph changes the tone and gets pretty accusatory.
 Is the above enough for an ending?
 If not, can we end it on a lighter note?
 This is not funny, is it? -->

 <!-- ***** Note for Friday: Talk about the usefulness of this technique when it comes to relationships.
 "In the end, this skill becomes a cheat code for building relationships.
 Because the ability to recognize what's actually happening with our behavior dovetails with the ability to _communicate_ that to others, so both participants in the relationship can grow closer based on a solid foundation of trust..." -->